LloydYCHuang/Webpage/cv.md

 -	Carried out physical and chemical analysis on the soils from an archeological site on a joint project with the department of Anthropology, National Taiwan University (NTU)

 ## Awards & honors
+**Travel Grants supported by International Union of Soil Sciences (IUSS)**
+*Up to 1000 USD as reimbursements of travel costs for early-career scientists*
+-	Accepted on May 3, 20221
+-	Acquired travel grant for 22<sup>nd</sup> World Congress of Soil Science

 **Honorable Mention for Academic Thesis Competition**
 *Annual Meeting of the Geography Society of China (May 2021)*